 On 8th August, Mr Woolley sends a redacted report (author's name also redacted) that constitutes just six and a half pages.
 I reply along the following lines:

 - There is no evidence that any investigation was undertaken.
-The document is simply a narrative written from the point of view of the policy team. - It fails to answer a single point I raised in the case. - There are many indications that most of this was thrown together in the past couple of days by the policy team, not Laura Michaels, e.g. a Word doc. creation date of 8 August 2016; all meta data stripped out; every comment in support of the team's actions; omissions regarding information that Laura Michaels knew (from my statement) that the team did not. - No external stakeholders have been interviewed, the nearest to such being a representative from LGC who is under contract to BIS and is largely not connected to this case anyway. - HR's claim that they had already received this report the day before the Sunday Times came calling is not only hard to believe, it makes no sense since no mention of it was made in the one page report I initially received and it was not originally presented to me anyway. - The report is written from the point of view of and in the style of one of the policy managers and suspiciously over-concentrates on very recent events that I did not even raise in my case, but which the Sunday Times may have been raising with their article to come. - Much of the information in the report covers events that occurred after Laura Michaels's interviews were conducted.
+The document is simply a narrative written from the point of view of the policy team. - It fails to answer a single point I raised in the case. - There are many indications that most of this was thrown together in the past couple of days by the policy team, not Laura Michaels, e.g. a Word doc. creation date of 8 August 2016; all meta data stripped out; every comment in support of the team's actions; omissions regarding information that Laura Michaels knew (from my statement) that the team did not. - No external stakeholders have been interviewed, the nearest to such being a representative from LGC who is under contract to BIS and is largely not connected to this case anyway. - HR's claim that they had already received this report the day before the Sunday Times came calling is not only hard to believe, it makes no sense since no mention of it was made in the one page report I initially received and it was not originally presented to me anyway. - The report is written from the point of view of and in the style of one of the policy managers [Bridget Micklem] and suspiciously over-concentrates on very recent events that I did not even raise in my case, but which she may have been concerned that the Sunday Times would raise with their article to come. - Much of the information in the report covers events that occurred after Laura Michaels's interviews were conducted.
 Which means that either she re-interviewed the policy team on these new matters but if so, failed to re-interview me for my opinion; or this material was drafted by the policy team itself.
 Either way, this alone in my view renders the case conclusion invalid. - The section referring to the secret Technical Panel is largely lies, e.g. falsely implicating the Chief Scientific Advisor as being the cause of further delays to the new match test - something a GIAA case officer would clearly not have done and/or would have at least asked the CSA for a view before doing so (he was not asked). - I also list many other examples of material that could only have been written by the policy team, with the evidence and reasons to support my claims. - Crucially, I point out that this report, while biased and mostly written by the people the case is against, still does not ever tell me that I am wrong in my basic claim that the new match test was ready to go in August 2014, and therefore that lives are being lost because BIS has continued to delay its implementation unnecessarily.

 Correspondence between myself and BIS HR and GIAA continues for a while but essentially, they fail to answer key questions, like why has information been redacted and who redacted it?
 GIAA claim that Laura Michaels's name had to be redacted from the report because she has a right to remain anonymous under the Data Protection Act.
 However, I point out that I know who she is and can always tell, e.g. the Sunday Times, if I want to.
 BIS HR claims at first that GIAA made the redactions, i.e. they say they received a redacted report from GIAA.
 However, after I point out that some of the data redactions could only have been made by the policy team, GIAA say that in fact BIS HR made the redactions.
 I point out that this surely proves the investigation was not independent, but BIS HR do not respond to this.